fidian/presentations/welcome-to-scouts-bsa/index.md

 ## We Need You

-All troop leadership positions
+Various troop leadership positions

-Focused roles on the committee
+Focused, single-task roles on the committee

 Backup Scoutmaster or Assistant Scoutmaster

 Notes:

-Even an hour a week can make an impact.
 Most jobs don't require much time, especially with a lot of volunteering parents.

 Children of active parents seem to get more out of the program and have more fun.